Joecode22/PasswordGenerator/README.md

 - THEN a password is generated that matches the selected criteria
 - WHEN the password is generated
 - THEN the password is either displayed in an alert or written to the page

+## Installation

+There is no installation requirement

+## Usage
+This project is deployed on github pages.
+Follow this link to view: